First Berlusconi government: History

-In order to win the March 1994 general election Berlusconi formed two electoral alliances: Pole of Freedoms with the Northern League in northern Italian districts, and another, the Pole of Good Government, with the neo-fascist Italian Social Movement in central and southern regions.
+In order to win the March 1994 general election Berlusconi formed two electoral alliances: Pole of Freedoms with the Northern League in northern Italian districts, and another, the Pole of Good Government, with the post-fascist National Alliance (Italy) in central and southern regions.
 He did not ally with the latter in the North because the League disliked them.
 As a result, Forza Italia was allied with two parties that were not allied with each other.

 Berlusconi launched a massive campaign of electoral advertisements on his three TV networks.
 He subsequently won the elections, with Forza Italia garnering 21% of the popular vote, the highest percentage of any single party.
 One of the most significant promises that he made in order to secure victory was that his government would create "one million more jobs".
-He was appointed prime minister in 1994, but his term in office was short because of the inherent contradictions in his coalition: the League, a regional party with a strong electoral base in northern Italy, was at that time fluctuating between federalist and separatist positions, and the Italian Social Movement was a nationalist party that had yet to renounce neo-fascism at the time.
+He was appointed prime minister in 1994, but his term in office was short because of the inherent contradictions in his coalition: the Northern League, a regional party with a strong electoral base in northern Italy, was at that time fluctuating between federalist and separatist positions, and National Alliance was a nationalist party that had yet to renounce neo-fascism at the time.